The MECD vision

 Work benches will be movable to allow the laboratory to be reconfigured as research projects progress.

-MECD offers unrivalled opportunities to design and install modern well serviced laboratories for the engineering Schools in the Faculty.
+MECD offers unrivalled opportunities to design and install modern well serviced laboratories for the engineering Departments in the Faculty.
 The need for flexible laboratories that can be physically re-configured will be achieved by adopting a modular approach in which standard laboratory furnishings and equipment are used throughout.
 Work benches will be movable to allow the laboratory to be reconfigured as research projects progress and positioning of the partitions may be altered with minimal building work to allow further laboratory reconfiguration as projects move in and out.

 Easy access and proximity of research students to research laboratories are key features in the way research students and post-doctoral research staff interact with laboratory space.
 Close proximity of researchers to the laboratory in which their experimental work is carried out builds a sense of responsibility for the laboratory through shared identity with other students and researchers who use it.